 Since 1 July 1986, children born to citizens who have not yet registered are not entitled to citizenship.
 People registered before July 1986 are considered Irish citizens from 17 July 1956 or their date of birth, whichever is later.
 Only children born after 17 July 1956 can claim citizenship in such cases.

 At least one of your parents or grandparents must have been an Irish citizen at the time of your birth for you to claim Irish citizenship.
-You cannot claim to be an Irish citizen on the basis of other relations, such as a cousin, aunt, uncle or great-grandparent.
+You cannot claim to be an Irish citizen on the basis of other relations, such as a cousin, aunt or uncle.
+If you are claiming Irish citizenship because one of your great-grandparents was born on the island of Ireland, your parent (who is of Irish descent) must have registered in the Foreign Births Register between the years 1956 and 1986 or, if you were born after 1986, he or she registered before you were born.
+The Foreign Births Register is managed by the Department of Foreign Affairs and Trade.

 Irish citizenship through adoption